BeaSuf/pg-electron-react-app/README.md

 GUI client for PostgreSQL DB - to get visual representation of the DB tables and columns.

+To help users that are new to SQL queries, selecting a table on the left will generate a SELECT SQL query for this table.
+Expanding the table (clicking on arrow down) will list the columns of the table and they will be added to the SQL query.
+Checking/Unchecking the column(s) will amend the SQL query.
+To execute the SQL query, press on "Execute" button.
+To copy the SQL query to the clipboard, press on "Copy to Clipboard" button.
+The SQL query can be amended manualy and of coarse writen from scratch for more experienced users.
+Executing the query will either produce a result set in a table or an error in case of errornous SQL query.

 ### Table of contents

 * [Install](#install)